How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Women who may become pregnant should use effective contraception while taking this medication.

-Breast-feeding: It is not known if interferon beta-1a passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication may pass into breast milk.
+If you are a breast-feeding mother and are taking interferon beta-1a, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children and adolescents under 18 years of age.